-(2) (i) Except as provided in subparagraph (ii) of this paragraph, an individual may serve beer, wine, and liquor during a baseball game only in a plastic, Styrofoam, or paper container.
+(2) (i) Subject to subparagraph (ii) of this paragraph, an individual may serve beer, wine, and liquor during a baseball game.

-(ii) An individual may serve beer, wine, and liquor in a glass container on the club level or in a dining area where patrons are seated.
+(ii) An individual may serve beer, wine, and liquor in a glass container only on the club level, in an area in the stadium designated by the license holder to hold a special event, or in a dining area where patrons are seated.

-(3) (i) This paragraph does not apply to wine and liquor served on the club level or in a dining area where patrons are seated.
+(3) (i) This paragraph does not apply to wine and liquor served on the club level, in an area in the stadium designated by the license holder to hold a special event, or in a dining area where patrons are seated.